melissalouie/rails_practice_add_authorization/README.md

 ```
 When a non-logged-in user visits /clubs
 Or visits /students
-Then they should be redirected to the login page
+Then they should be redirected to the login page DONE
 ```

 **Blocking access**